FS-Academy-Xi/phase-0-about-this-course/README.md

 ## Welcome

-This is the beginning of Academy Xi's Front End Transform Web Development Courses.
+This is the beginning of Academy Xi's Front End Web Development Transform Course.
 Before we dive into the core topics of these courses, we need to cover some fundamental topics and make sure you are fully equipped for success.

 First, we need to get your computer (your _local environment_) set up for writing and running code in JavaScript and Ruby.
 You'll be running code via a